jquam15/nba_draft_visualization/README.md

 # 2022 NBA Draft Visualization

-Welcome to my 2022 NBA Draft Visualization repository.
+Welcome to my 2022 NBA Draft Visualization repository!
 Here I take 2022 NBA Draft prospects and visualize their percentile rank **by position** compared to other prospects this year and in years past in an interactive Shiny application.
 Clicking data points in a plot will also provide similar historical players in my dataset for the selected category.
 Follow this [link](https://jquam15.shinyapps.io/nba_draft_visualization/) to check out my application!
 I would also highly encourage you to check out the rest of my work on my [website](https://jquam15.github.io/)!

 The file **visualization.Rmd** includes the code used to make the shiny app as well as data manipulation and code testing functions that I used in the shiny app.
 The file **visualization.R** contains just necessary code to run the shiny app (excludes the extra stuff in visualization.Rmd).